HB-0035

 Plain Language

-Health insurance issuers must establish and maintain an AI systems program — defined as their controls and processes for responsible AI use, including governance, risk management, and internal audit functions — that includes policies and procedures ensuring compliance with this Act by all employees, directors, trustees, agents, representatives, and contractors involved in administering coverage.
-The issuer bears ultimate responsibility for noncompliance regardless of whether a third party performed the noncompliant action.
-Separately, third parties and other persons are not relieved of liability for failing to cooperate with Department investigations or market conduct actions.
+Health insurance issuers must establish and maintain an AI systems program — encompassing governance, risk management, and internal audit functions — with policies and procedures that ensure compliance with this Act by all employees, officers, agents, and contractors involved in administering health insurance coverage.
+The issuer bears ultimate responsibility for noncompliance, including noncompliance by third-party vendors.
+Other persons involved in administering coverage are not relieved of their own liability for failing to cooperate with Department investigations.
+This effectively requires a formal governance program that extends compliance controls across the issuer's entire supply chain of AI-related services.

 Statutory Text